denten-books/plain-text/0-intro.md

 where it is stored.
 Pixels on a screen are literally removed from the electromagnetic trace on the hard drive.
 The two sites of textuality---the visible image and the archived inscription---do not come into direct contact.
-The space between contains yet more text which specifies the rules for transformation from one medium, solid state storage, to another, the liquid crystal display.
-These rules contain the essence of control: before ideology, at the level of infrastructure.
-Censorship filters and surveilling apparatus are some of the starkest examples of governance that occupy the space between storage and presentation: what the text is and what it appears to be.
-I propose we begin with this obvious sense of difference between paper and digital text: Where print documents are controlled by legal instruments, like the Obscene Publication Acts in Victorian England,
+The space between gives ground to more text, of the kind that specifies rules for transformation: from one medium, solid state storage, to another, the liquid crystal display.
+These rules contain the essence of control, before ideology, at the level of infrastructure.
+Censorship filters and surveilling apparatus are some of the starkest examples of governance that occupies the space between storage and presentation: what the text is and what it appears to be.
+I propose we begin with this obvious sense of difference between paper and digital text: where print is governed by law from without, think for example of the Obscene Publication Acts in Victorian England, digital text is governed by code, capable of executing its edicts from within.
+In this way governance intertwines with text to become an organ in the same unified corpus.

 Changing material conditions of textual transmission push against familiar ideas of literary criticism.
 For example, the easy reproduction of digital